 We pre-compute the distances of every sky object from all other objects and store an ordered list of m - least distances of m-nearest points of the correspondent sky object.
 By doing this we are able to answer the future pattern queries with maximum number of m-points.

-Here, is the result of this step:
+Here, is the result of this step: As I’ve said before, we can use quadtrees or octrees for this purpose.
+That will eliminate much computation.